 This is an indicative list and actual content may vary as we regularly review the content of our courses in light of new experiences and developments in the field.

 The need for all businesses and industrial companies to reduce their greenhouse gas emissions will be a major driver within future development.
-The demand for graduates with the skills offered by the course is therefore high.
+Therefore the demand for graduates with the skills offered by this course will be in high demand.